jturcotte/chiptrack/README.md

 commands. **This gives almost complete control over the sound chip to each song.**

 [Default instruments are provided for empty projects](instruments/default-instruments.zig) and can be customized.

-### Runs natively on the Game Boy Advance

-The built-in sound chip is used for sound production in this case.
-The desktop and Web versions will produce the sound in software by emulating sound register commands.

 ### Songs can be distributed and played from GitHub gists